nuxeo/nuxeo/nuxeo-distribution-izpack/README.txt

 nuxeo-distribution-izpack
 ================================

-This tool converts a Nuxeo EP zip archive (like the one produced by ``nx-builder package``) into a java installer using IzPack.
+This tool converts a Nuxeo CAP zip archive (like the one produced by ``nx-builder package``) into a java installer using IzPack.

 How to use it?